Aziz Muhammad *, Weissman Simcha, Fatima Rawish, Rajani Sabih, Eid Albert and Nawras Ali Pages 4-10 (7)

 Conclusion: Cadazolid is non-inferior to vancomycin and offers a promising alternative for the treatment of CDI.
 More studies including RCTs and longitudinal studies with large and diverse patient population are needed to further confirm this.
 Furthermore, cadazolid should also be compared with fidaxomicin in a head-to-head trial to evaluate their efficacy for CDI.

 Cadazolid, vancomycin, Clostridioides difficile, diarrhea, treatment, recurrence, adverse events.

-Department of Internal Medicine, University of Kansas Medical Center, Kansas City, Kansas, Touro College of Osteopathic Medicine, New York City, NY, Department of Internal Medicine, University of Toledo Medical Center, Toledo, Ohio, Department of Surgery, Dow University of Health Sciences, Karachi, Division of Infectious Disease, University of Kansas Medical Center, Kansas City, Kansas, Department of Gastroenterology, University of Toledo, Toledo, Ohio
+Department of Internal Medicine, University of Kansas Medical Center, Kansas City, KS 66160, Touro College of Osteopathic Medicine, New York City, NY, Department of Internal Medicine, University of Toledo Medical Center, Toledo, Ohio, Department of Surgery, Dow University of Health Sciences, Karachi, Division of Infectious Disease, University of Kansas Medical Center, Kansas City, KS 66160, Department of Gastroenterology, University of Toledo, Toledo, Ohio